AbhiK1237/VitaLink/readme.md

 ## Setting Up the Development Environment

-Follow these steps to set up the project locally:
+Follow these steps to set up the project locally: (python 3.11.8 and django 4.1.13)

 1. **Create a Virtual Environment**
    Isolate project dependencies to avoid conflicts with system-wide packages.
    ```bash
    python -m venv venv
    ```